+Want to know the best LMG in Warzone?
 LMGs in Warzone fill an interesting role.
 Their time-to-kill often competes with Assault Rifles, but LMGs will almost always have slower ADS and movement speed.
-If you take advantage of their larger magazines and excellent range, however, LMGs are very strong.
+If you take advantage of their larger magazines and excellent range, however, LMGs can be among the best guns in Warzone.
+Our best LMG in Warzone guide will walk you through each LMG's place in the Season 5 meta.

 The best LMG in Warzone